Tokugawa in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Takahashi in Kanji as Japanese family name - Zangyo-Ninja

-Takahashi is the 3nd most common Japanese surname.
+Hello, Mr. Takahashi.
+This is an explanation of the origin of the surname Takahashi, which is shared by your ancestors and friends.
 The surname Takahashi is derived from the place name “Takahashi” in various parts of the country.
-“Takahashi” means “the edge of a hill” or “a high bridge”, and it was named as a place name in such a place.
-Japanese American Surname Ranking (U.S. Census Bureau, … Read More
+“Takahashi” means “the edge of a hill” or “a high bridge”, and it was named as … Read More

 vector